 Talking of modern security tools that scan millions of devices every day and gather intelligence on billions of events, these devices have grown increasingly capable.
 While the whole idea is to bring more information together for threat intelligence, it is equally important to understand how all this data will be secured.

-Organizations never delete the data, they are always adding more, with more devices and applications.
+Organisations never delete the data, they are always adding more, with more devices and applications.
 They collect, store, and access information from many locations.
-Many Organizations lack control over employee-owned devices, which may be used to access key data.
+Many Organisations lack control over employee-owned devices, which may be used to access key data.
 This makes malicious insiders a real threat to companies, especially those who hold vast amounts of sensitive data.
-Trend Micro and Twitter are two examples of a long and growing list of Organizations that have abused legitimate access to enterprise systems and information.
+Trend Micro and Twitter are two examples of a long and growing list of Organisations that have abused legitimate access to enterprise systems and information.

 This violates many growing data protection laws and regulations, according to which companies can only use personal data for the purposes for which it is collected.
 Using data to test new applications and updates is usually not the only purpose.
 Sharing a single user ID and password for each system is still a pretty common practice among IT and development teams.
 The problem that arises is, if something happens to the data, there is no way to find out who was behind the malicious activity.